-- Childcare activities, indoor and out, are carried out in stable groups of 14 children or fewer in order to maintain physical distancing among children and between children and staff ("stable" means the same 14 or fewer children are in the same group each day) - All visitors and children are required to wear cloth face coverings while at the facility or on its premises, except while napping, eating/drinking, or engaging in solo physical exertion (such as jogging by one's self) where there is no chance of contact with others.
+- Childcare activities, indoor and out, are carried out in stable groups that maintainphysical distancing among children and between children and staff ("stable" means the same children and staff are in the same group each day) - All visitors and children are required to wear mask while at the facility or on its premises, except while napping, eating/drinking, or engaging in solo physical exertion (such as jogging by one's self) where there is no chance of contact with others.
 This applies to all adults and to children 2 years of age and older.
-Only individuals who have been instructed not to wear a cloth face covering by their medical provider are exempt from wearing one.
-To support the safety of your employees and visitors, a face covering should be made available to visitors who arrive without them. - Steps have been taken to maximize space in areas between individual in areas with seating, desks, and bedding.
+Only individuals who have been instructed not to wear a mask by their medical provider are exempt from wearing one.
+To support the safety of your employees and visitors, a mask should be made available to visitors who arrive without them. - Steps have been taken to maximize space in areas between individual in areas with seating, desks, and bedding. - $\circ~$ Space is maximized between adults in any space used by staff for meals or breaks as described below. - Activities have been designed and furniture arranged to maintain separation between individuals and cohorts. - Staff have developed instructions that are easy for children to understand and are developmentally appropriate through the use of aids such as floor markings and signs, songs and games for maximizing spacing and minimizing risk of close contact among children in both indoor and outdoor spaces. - Restrictions have been placed on nonessential visitors, volunteers, and activities involving multiple groups at the same time.

-- Activities have been designed and furniture arranged to maintain separation between individuals and cohorts. - Staff have developed instructions that are easy for children to understand and are developmentally appropriate through the use of aids such as floor markings and signs, songs and games for maximizing spacing and minimizing risk of close contact among children in both indoor and outdoor spaces. - Restrictions have been placed on nonessential visitors, volunteers, and activities involving multiple groups at the same time. - Restrictions have been placed on communal activities where practicable.
+- Restrictions have been placed on communal activities where practicable.
 Where not practicable, use of space has been staggered, occupants have been placed at least 6 feet apart and groups are kept as small and consistent as possible.
 Spaces used in common are disinfected in between uses. - Alternative spaces are used as needed to permit physical distancing at all times.
 Use is made, for example, of outdoor space, dining areas and other spaces to permit physical distancing while allowing children to be active. - Congregate movement is minimized as much as practicable.
 For example, arrivals and departures are arranged so that congregation of parents and children is avoided. - As many activities involving children as possible are conducted outdoors (all fitness activities, singing and chanting must only occur outdoors).